codepath/android_guides/Persisting-Data-to-the-Device.md

 ### Object Relational Mappers

-Instead of accessing the SQLite database directly, there is no shortage of higher level wrapper for manaing SQL persistence.
+Instead of accessing the SQLite database directly, there is no shortage of higher-level wrappers for managing SQL persistence.
 There are many popular ORMs for Android, but one of the easiest to use is [ActiveAndroid](https://github.com/pardom/ActiveAndroid/wiki/Getting-started).
 Here's a few alternatives as well:

  * [Sugar ORM](http://satyan.github.io/sugar/index.html) - Very easy syntax, uses reflection to infer data
  * [Siminov](http://siminov.github.io/android-orm/) - Another viable alternative syntax